-We are no longer fighting an enemy in uniform.
-We watch everyone we’re not serving with, not knowing who has the weapon or the explosive.
+We are no longer fighting an enemy in uniform, but we still watch everyone - not knowing who has a weapon or the explosive.
 We trust no one.
-This doesn’t change in our brains just because we take a flight back to the U.S. We still trust no one.
-We’re uncomfortable in crowds and more so around people from the middle east.
+This doesn’t change in our brains just because we take a flight back to the U.S. We are uncomfortable in crowds.
 The constant anxiety of society often sends us into isolation.

 The “human thinking” brain decreases operation to allow the primal “reptilian” brain to take over.
 Our reptilian brain is responsible for basic survival instincts, breathing, and our heart rate.
 It becomes very difficult to read or gather complex thoughts.

 Increased Breathing and Heart Rate

 Adrenaline tells our heart to beat faster and harder and our reptilian brain to breath heavier.
 This increases our ability to escape the threat or fight it off.

 As the body prepares to dissipate heat during the fight, we begin to sweat.